Motivated Man

 By Beau Black

 Deciding to enter recovery is a complex process driven by a variety of motivating factors.
-Where do we get the willpower to make a lasting life change when we’re struggling with substance abuse, depression, or other mental health issues?
+Where do we get the willpower to make a lasting life transformation when we’re struggling with substance abuse, depression, or other mental health issues?
 Finding and keeping the self-motivation to enter into and stay in recovery is vital to success.

-How Internal and External Motivation in Recovery Work Together
+How Internal and External Motivation in Recovery Work Together for Achieving Goals

 We are motivated by both internal and external factors.
 Internal motivators include our own feelings, desires, values, and goals for ourselves and our lives.
 How do you see yourself now?
 How do you want to see yourself?
 What’s really important to you?
 What do you want out of life?
 Asking yourself questions like these helps to motivate you internally.